IceWizard7/terminal-widgets/docs/configuration_guide.md

 width: 30  # Width of Widget
 y: 4  # Position of Widget (y)
 x: 87  # Position of Widget (x)
+z: 0 # See below for explanation

+# Custom attributes of the clock widget
 weekday_format: '%A'  # day of the week
 date_format: '%d.%m.%Y'  # us: '%m.%d.%Y', international: '%Y-%m-%d'
 time_format: '%H:%M:%S'  # time
 ```

+### 2.4 z-index

+Each widget has a `z` attribute.
+This can be any integer.
+If two or more widgets overlay, the widget with the highest
+z-index will be shown on top, and all other widgets will only be shown partially.
+If the `z` attributes are equal,
+the widget that got loaded last will appear on top.
+The order of widget loading order is based
+on the implementation of `pathlib.Path.iterdir()` on your platform.
+(Usually ordered by widget file name)